Michael-Sebero/Numerology-Calculator/README.md

 ### Physical Plane Numbers

-**1** - Active and inspiring; daring in business; strong opinions; charming and witty but easily bored; goal-oriented and thrives on enthusiasm and challenges.
+**1** - Active and inspiring; daring in business; strong opinions; charming and witty but easily bored; goal-oriented and thrives on enthusiasm and challenges

-**2** - Highly sensitive; may suffer from shyness and lack of confidence; persistent but gentle effort; tends to worry; good at gathering detailed information; moves with natural grace once confident.
+**2** - Highly sensitive; may suffer from shyness and lack of confidence; persistent but gentle effort; tends to worry; good at gathering detailed information; moves with natural grace once confident

-**3** - Highly attractive with potential for charisma; charming and witty; expresses feelings well but may repress true emotions; artistic, imaginative, and dramatic; dislikes hard work; fun-loving and entertaining.
+**3** - Highly attractive with potential for charisma; charming and witty; expresses feelings well but may repress true emotions; artistic, imaginative, and dramatic; dislikes hard work; fun-loving and entertaining

-**4** - Great energy and determination; practical and organized; excellent concentration; tenacious when facing obstacles; loyal, honest, warm, and generous; dislikes changes; appreciates traditions.
+**4** - Great energy and determination; practical and organized; excellent concentration; tenacious when facing obstacles; loyal, honest, warm, and generous; dislikes changes; appreciates traditions

-**5** - Strong constitution; versatile and resourceful; flexible body and quick reactions; enjoys change, travel, and new people; attracted to new and exciting experiences; excellent salesman.
+**5** - Strong constitution; versatile and resourceful; flexible body and quick reactions; enjoys change, travel, and new people; attracted to new and exciting experiences; excellent salesman

-**6** - Combines practicality and artistry; natural teacher and healer; appreciates beauty; excellent marriage partner; loving and emotional; curious about others; idealistic and imaginative.
+**6** - Combines practicality and artistry; natural teacher and healer; appreciates beauty; excellent marriage partner; loving and emotional; curious about others; idealistic and imaginative

-**7** - Must consciously maintain physical health; body is a major source of education; talent as a healer; fine intuition; understands abstract thoughts; performs best in quiet places; perfectionist.
+**7** - Must consciously maintain physical health; body is a major source of education; talent as a healer; fine intuition; understands abstract thoughts; performs best in quiet places; perfectionist

-**8** - Highly ambitious with leadership and management talent; competitive; strong sense of justice; likely strong constitution; vision and direction; money and power are integral; conscious of status.
+**8** - Highly ambitious with leadership and management talent; competitive; strong sense of justice; likely strong constitution; vision and direction; money and power are integral; conscious of status

-**9** - Strong presence; charismatic with dramatic flair; drawn to public careers; humanitarian; highly idealistic; not particularly practical; may be considered aloof; potential for fame.
+**9** - Strong presence; charismatic with dramatic flair; drawn to public careers; humanitarian; highly idealistic; not particularly practical; may be considered aloof; potential for fame

-**11** - Highly charged and charismatic; can inspire others; sensitive nervous system; must learn to treat body well; good intuition and flashes of insight; guided by faith and inventive mind.
+**11** - Highly charged and charismatic; can inspire others; sensitive nervous system; must learn to treat body well; good intuition and flashes of insight; guided by faith and inventive mind

 ### Mental Plane Numbers